michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0081.md

 - adj: characterized by simple geometric forms in design and decoration
 - adj: of or relating to or determined by geometry
 ### Family
+- geometric: geometrically+
+- geometrician: geometricians
-geometric: geometrically+;geometrician: geometricians;geometry: geometric, geometrical, geometrician, geometries
+- geometry: geometric, geometrical, geometrician, geometries
 ### Examples
 - It contrasts line and color, as well as organic and geometric.
 - It seemed that geometric abstractions were just dandy, so long as you weren’t a woman.